MAZ Reader is the new way to create high resolution PDFs of magazine issues for the web.

 After uploading PDFs, hover over a PDF and select Rules on the right to set the Metadata and capture the URL.

-Under Metadata, set the Landscape Default to 1 or 2 Pages, and Access to Public or Basic Authentication, which will request a user to log in as associated with your brand’s app.
+Under Metadata, set the Landscape Default to 1 or 2 Pages, and Access Control to Public or Basic Authentication, which will request a user to log in as associated with your brand’s app.

 You will also find the Reader URL on the top right, and the Embed Code on the top left.